Child and Adolescent Therapy

 This course examines the theoretical and empirical contributions to the understanding of marital and family systems.
 The specific focus of the course is on the processes and dynamics of interaction within these relationships.
 The course will include content on the history of family life, diverse family types, roles and rules in families, family problems and family health, and rituals in family life.
 Conceptualizations of effective functioning in marriages and families will be studied and various factors that impact marital and family systems will be addressed.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Master's Certificate in Marriage and Family Therapy tuition and fees in one flat program rate*.
-The only additional cost above your Post-Master's Certificate program rate is books.
-Learn more about the NCU’s Post-Master's Certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Marriage and Family Science's post-master's certificate costs below:

 - Per credit cost: $943